 Let’s just all admit it… whatever country you’re from, you have surely engaged in Halloween festivities at least once in your life.
 But for countries like the US, UK, CA, and many others around the world, Halloween is truly a spending event and a billion-dollar business opportunity.

-It’s a wonderful occasion for brands, retailers, and advertisers to capitalize on the Halloween festivities.
+It’s a wonderful occasion for brands, retailers, and advertisers to capitalize on the festivities.
 Last year, people spent almost $8.8 billion dollars on Halloween in the US alone!
 And this year, despite the COVID-19 situation, numbers are still growing.

 That gives advertisers of all kinds an endless list of products or services to promote specifically for this event.
 Though it’s been already announced that home decorations are going to win this year’s most sought after Halloween items.
 We all want to add some color and fun to the lockdown situation, right?
 Costumes, gadgets, treats, and party supplies are naturally in demand, too.

 But it doesn’t mean physical products directly related to Halloween are the only ones that are supposed to work during this time.
 Literally, anything will work!
 The key is to keep the theme spooky and launch your campaigns just in time to benefit from the seasonal trend.
+Learn how to monetize the Halloween hype by reading our special article!

 November 11th — Singles’s Day